curtmorgan3/fight_or_fright/readme.md

   2. That number is then added to the character's strength modifier.

 ### Health
-  1. A character's health is determined by summing three random numbers 1-4, plus fortitude modifier.
+  1. A character's health is determined by rolling a random number 1-20, plus fortitude modifier.

 ### Loot
   1. The player is presented with random loot after each floor is cleared.
 The chances of loot are: